 History: Add.
 1999, Act 37, Eff.
 Aug.
 1, 1999 ;-- Am.
 2000, Act 212, Eff.
 Oct.
-1, 2000 you recommend this work?
+1, 2000

-REQUEST FOR RECONSIDERATION OF LIBRARY MA ATERIALS
+REQUEST FOR RECONSIDERATION OF LIBRARY MATERIALS

 Title

 Book

 Periodical

 Other

 Author

 Publisher

 Request initiated by

 Address

 City

 State

 Zip

 Telephone

 Do you represent?

-Yourself
+Yourself (name)

 An organization (name)

 Other group (name)

-To what in the work do you
+To what in the work do you object?

-object?
 (Be specific.
 Cite pages.)

 Did you read the entire work?

 What part?

-What do you feel might be the

-result of reading this work?
+What do you feel might be the result of reading this work?

-For what age group would

-What do you believe is

-the theme of this work

-Are you aware of judgments of

-this work by literary critics

-What would you like Wheeler to do about this work?

-Do not lend it to my child

-Bring it before the Library Board of Trustees for reevaluation

-Other.
-Explain
+EQUEST FOR RECONSIDERATION OF LIBRARY MATERIALS

-In its place, what work would you recommend that would convey as valuable a picture and perspective of the subject treated?
+For what age group would you recommend this work?
+What do you believe is the theme of this work Are you aware of judgments of this work by literary critics What would you like the Library to do about this work?
+Do not lend it to my child Bring it before the Library Board of Trustees for reevaluation Other.
+Explain In its place, what work would you recommend that would convey as valuable a picture and perspective of the subject treated?
+Signature Date

-Signature

-Date